Applications for the 2020 Macy Faculty Scholars Program are open and due February 5, 2020, by 3:00 PM ET.

-Candidates must be nominated by the Dean of their school of medicine or nursing, which must commit to protecting at least 50 percent of the candidate’s time to pursue an educational change project at their institution.
-Candidates must be doctorally-prepared, have served for five or more years as a faculty member, and be a citizen or permanent resident of the United States or its territories.
+Candidates must be nominated by the dean of their school of medicine or nursing, which must commit to protecting at least 50 percent of the candidate’s time to pursue an educational change project at their institution.
+Candidates must be doctorally-prepared, have served for five or more years as a full-time faculty member, and be a citizen or permanent resident of the United States or its territories.
 Candidates must also identify a senior faculty member who will serve as the candidate’s mentor and provide advice on their project and career development.
 A nursing or medical school with a first-year Macy Faculty Scholar is precluded from nominating a candidate the subsequent year.

-Since launching the Program, we have received many good questions from interested parties.
+Since launching the program, we have received many good questions from interested parties.
 The most common of these questions are answered here.
 If your questions are not among those answered below, please contact us.

 All candidates must be doctorally prepared at the time the application is received by the Foundation.

 Eligible candidates must have at least five years of full-time faculty experience.

 Yes, you are eligible.
 In general, we expect the applicant to be at their institution for more than five years.
 However, the decision to nominate a candidate must come from the dean of the school, who is best positioned to determine the most qualified candidate.